osundiranay/Azure-DataScience-AI-ML-------Lecture/README.md

-# Python-code-for-Azure-ML
+# Python Code for Data Science, AI, ML on Microsoft Azure

-Python code for implementing various AI projects using Microsoft Azure Cognitive Services.
+Python code for implementing various AI, ML projects on Microsoft Azure could platform.
 A Microsoft Azure subscription is required since you will need a authorization key and an endpoint to deploy a model using these code.

-## Services:

 ### I. Azure Machine Learning:
 1. Deploy a predictive service.